chenchih/TechNote/PythonNote/Project_Youtube/PyTest_UnitTest/Readme.md

 #### Adding Mock
 - mock get method: `item_database.get = Mock()`

-get method is not implement and still developer, so need to mock it like this:
+get method is not implemented and still developed, so need to mock it like this:
 >>　`item_database.get = Mock(return_value=1.0)`